Darren Osborne: Earlier storylines

+Writers often focused on Darren's fractious relationship with his father, Jack Osborne (Jimmy McKenna).
+When Dawson was reintroduced into the series in 2003, his return plot explored their dynamic in depth.
+Darren resents Jack's lodger, Norman Sankofa (Jamie Luke), who he feels is stopping him from gaining his father's attention.
+Darren begins feuding with Norman and Dawson believed he "hated" sharing a room with Norman.
+Dawson told Joanne Tebbutt All About Soap that Darren continues to cause trouble and "emotionally blackmails" Jack, which results in a confrontation.
+Jack worries when Darren fails to return home, unaware that he is having casual sex with Mel Burton (Cassie Powney).
+Dawson revealed that Darren's behaviour continues to be bad, with him telling Mel their sex was "meaningless" and "she leaves in tears".
+Dawson explained that despite Darren being "cheeky and charming", it showcased that "most of the time he is a nasty piece of work."
+Jack reconsiders and tries to bond with his son.
+Jack's attempts to be a better father are disastrous.
+Jack introduces Darren to his friends, but they tell Darren that previously believed Jack did not have a son.
+Dawson described Darren as "understandably upset" and "feels that once again his dad has let him down."
+Dawson believed that Darren secretly "wants to get on better with his dad" but is "really bitter" and "insecure" because "he has never felt welcome or settled".
+Dawson added that Jack and Darren have "an interesting relationship" which meant they would "continue to clash".

 Darren becomes embroiled in a feud with Scott Anderson (Daniel Hyde), and Scott sets fire to The Loft with Darren inside.
 Dawson said these scenes were some of his favourite because of the good scripts, and that he enjoyed working with Hyde.
 The scenes required a pyrotechnics specialist to come in and assist Dawson and Hyde through the scenes.
 While Darren is feuding with Scott he and Debbie Dean (Jodi Albert) have a brief relationship.
 Dawson said Darren's relationship with Debbie and feud with Scott were his "favourite" storylines as they were "more in-depth and show both sides of the character".
 Darren has a brief relationship with Steph Dean (Carley Stenson), with Stenson commenting that Steph "really loved him" even though he was a "dirty dog to her".